AK-WebDev/AK-WebDev/README.md

 <h1 align="center">Hi 👋, I'm Kevin</h1>
 <h3 align="center">A passionate full-stack developer from France</h3>

-- 🔭 I’m currently working on [Chat App] with socket.io
+- 🔭 I’m currently working on project that use Redux

 - 🌱 I'm going deeper into React and React Native to join a company that has a positive impact on the planet**